-We would recommend that the Sailor's name is written on the transom in Sharpie.
+We would recommend that the Sailor's name is written on the transom in Sharpie/on a sticker.
 It makes it easier for coaches and safety if they know the sailors name and makes the event all the more friendly.

-Safety & safety -please note that the Regatta fleet also requires its own separate safety requirements.

-VHF -the Regatta fleet should have a VHF channel dedicated to them and different to the main fleet.
+The Regatta fleet also requires its own separate safety requirements, and a VHF channel dedicated to them and different to the main fleet.